Vileness

 Genesis 18:1-5, Jasher 18:3-5, Jubilees 16:1

-And on the 3rd day, Abraham went out of his tent and sat at the door to enjoy the heat of the sun, during the pain of his flesh.
+On the 3rd day, Abraham came out of his tent and sat at the entrance, enjoying the warmth of the sun while still recovering from the pain in his body.

-And on the new moon of the 4th month, the Lord appeared to him in the plain of Mamre, and sent 3 of his ministering angels to visit him, and he was sitting at the door of the tent, and he lifted his eyes and saw, and lo 3 men were coming from a distance, and he rose up and ran to meet them, and he bowed down to them and brought them into his house.
+On the new moon of the 4th month, the Lord appeared to him in the plains of Mamre and sent 3 of His ministering angels to visit him.
+As Abraham sat at the tent entrance, he looked up and saw 3 men approaching from a distance.
+He quickly got up, ran to meet them, bowed before them, and brought them into his home.

-And Abraham said, “My LORD, if now I have found favor in your sight, pass not away from your servant: Let a little water be fetched, and wash your feet, and rest yourselves under the tree: and I will fetch a morsel of bread, and comfort your hearts; after that, you shall pass on: for therefore are ye come to your servant.”
+Abraham said, “My LORD, if I’ve found favor in your eyes, please don’t pass by your servant.
+Let a little water be brought so you can wash your feet, and rest yourselves under the tree.
+I’ll bring a bit of bread to refresh you, and then you can continue on your way—since you’ve come to your servant.”

-And they turned in and he gave them water and they washed their feet, and he placed them under a tree at the door of the tent.
+So they turned in, and Abraham brought them water to wash their feet, and he had them sit under a tree at the entrance of the tent.

 Rising Action